 School drill competition judged by former students

-All pupils in years 9 to 13 took part on May 5, representing their respective houses: Marlborough, Wellington, Haig, Kitchener, Wolfe, Wolseley, Roberts.
-The entire school took part in a parade at the end of the day, led by the school's military band.
+All pupils in Years 8 to 13 took part this term, representing their respective houses, and the entire school took part in a parade at the end of the day, led by the school's military band.

 Marks were awarded in five categories: Inspection, Turnings, Quick Time, Slow Time and March Past.
 However, marks were deducted for any instances of dirty or poorly-pressed uniforms, loose belts, unclean brasses, grubby shoes, long or untidy hair, or incorrectly knotted ties.

-The final prize-giving and reviewing officer was Brigadier Phil Kimber OBE, Commander 11 Brigade and a former student, who presented the drill competition shield to Isabella, Junior Under Officer of Marlborough House.
-Emilie, Junior Under Officer of Wolfe House received the Baroness Thatcher Sword of Honour for being judged best Junior Under Officer of the Year.
-Molly, Mitchell, Jessica, Elliot, Josh and Lewis were awarded good conduct stripes for best Year 8 student in each guard.
+Guest of honour Brigadier Niall Stokoe OBE, Head of the Army’s Information Services and a Dukie, presented the Drill Competition shield to Ayomide Adelusola, Junior Under Officer of the winners Wellington House.
+Holly Howell, Junior Under Officer of Clive House, received the Baroness Thatcher Sword of Honour for being judged best Junior Under Officer of the Year.
+Good conduct stripes for the best Year 8 student in each guard went to Skye Roser-Caddick, Carriad Pritchard, Tadi Mukome, Alexia Marjolin, Stilyan Eleseev, Reece Beaman, Isaac Lyon, Keifer Ige; Aadi Purja Pun.